Xaxis/jquery.php/README.md

 ```

 ### Defining the global selector and callback simultaneously
-Sometimes it will be easier to specify both the global selector context and callback at the same time.
+It will often be easier to specify both the selector context and callback at the same time.

 ```javascript
 // We can set our global callback and selector context at the same time